-Potato is one of the most important staple foods and it plays a significant role in 54 human diet worldwide.
-Its intensive cultivation assumes the operation of effective plant 55 nutrition and plant protection systems.
-In most cases this means the intensive use of chemicals 56 leading to serious environmental and food safety concerns.
-Growing of potato under organic 57 conditions to overcome such problems can be a solution.
-However organic potato producers 58 face difficulties in terms of dealing with adequate plant nutrients, especially nitrogen 59 application; weed, insect and disease control issues (HAJSLOVA et al., 2005; HERENCIA et al., 60 61 2011).
-The use of varieties having a wide range of adaptability to different factors is 62 prerequisite for successful organic potato production.
+Potato is one of the most important staple foods and it plays a significant role in human diet worldwide.
+Its intensive cultivation assumes the operation of effective plant nutrition and plant protection systems.
+In most cases this means the intensive use of chemicals leading to serious environmental and food safety concerns.
+Growing of potato under organic conditions to overcome such problems can be a solution.
+However, organic potato producers face difficulties in terms of dealing with adequate plant nutrients, especially nitrogen application, also weed, insect, and disease control issues (HAJSLOVA et al., 2005; HERENCIA et al., 2011).
+The use of cultivars having a wide range of adaptability to different factors is a prerequisite for successful organic potato production.

-From the human nutrition point of view occurrence of several types of glycoalkaloids threatens consumer's health (FRIEDMAN & LEVIN, 2009).
-The total glycoalkaloid (TGA) content in tubers is affected by the genotype, climate, production technology, storage time, sprouting and exposure to light and heat.
+From the human nutrition point of view, occurrence of several types of glycoalkaloids threatens consumers' health (FRIEDMAN & LEVIN, 2009).
+The total glycoalkaloid (TGA) content in tubers is affected by the genotype, climate, production technology, storage time, sprouting, and exposure to light and heat.
 Results of researchers did not prove a definite effect on the formation of glycoalkaloids in tubers.
-Some of them did not reveal any differences between organic and integrated farming methods, others found higher or lower the TGA content in organic plants (ABREU et al., 2007).
+Some of them did not reveal any differences between organic and integrated farming methods, others found the TGA content higher or lower in organic plants (ABREU et al., 2007).

 Acrylamide (AA) is a well known hazardous component of foods with neurotoxic, carcinogenic effects.
 The major route for AA formation is the thermal degradation of free asparagine in the presence of reducing sugars during the Maillard reaction.
-Potato tubers contain substantial amounts of the AA precursors which explain the high concentrations of acrylamide in potato products.
+Potato tubers contain substantial amounts of the AA precursors, which explains the high concentrations of acrylamide in potato products.
 Reducing sugars are regarded as limiting factors with respect to acrylamide formation, thus maintaining low sugar content in tubers is crucial.
 However, reducing sugars can accumulate rapidly in tubers stored at temperatures below 5 °C and increase to a point where reducing sugar content is no longer limiting and asparagine content becomes the critical driving factor (MATSURRA-ENDO et al., 2006).
 This was the reason to investigate also the glutamine and asparagine content in potato tubers.

-Consumption of high levels of nitrate may cause health problems, especially in babies and some cancers.
-Several scientists concluded that the nitrate content of organically grown foodstuffs (including potato) is generally is lower than in conventionally grown products (RUTKOWSKA, 1999).
+Consumption of high levels of nitrate may cause health problems, (methemoglobinemia and cancer), especially in babies.
+Several scientists concluded that the nitrate content of organically grown foodstuffs (including potato) is generally lower than in conventionally grown products (RUTKOWSKA, 1999).

-The objective of the present study was the comparison of internal components of three Hungarian potato varieties having complex resistance traits due to their wild species origin and grown under conventional and organic farming practices with special focus on the measurement of TGA, nitrate, nitrite, asparagine and glutamine content of tubers.
-The seasonal effect (3 years) on such antinutritive compounds was also aimed.
+The objective of the present study was the comparison of internal components of three Hungarian potato cultivars having complex resistance traits due to their wild species origin, grown under conventional and organic farming practices with special focus on the measurement of TGA, nitrate, nitrite, asparagine, and glutamine content of tubers.
+The study of seasonal effect (3 years) on such anti-nutritive compounds was also aimed at.